December 2016 News Alert: CDC has just named us “Most Accurate Forecaster” for 2015-2016.

 We have participated, and have done very well, in all epidemiological forecasting challenges organized by the U.S. government to date:

 We are faculty and students at Carnegie Mellon University.
 We are also part of a larger, University of Pittsburgh-based MIDAS National Center of Excellence, which includes epidemiologists, virologists, public health experts, infectious disease MDs, legal and economic experts, and other computationalists.

 Epidemiological time series visualizer: EpiVis

-Visual comparative score analysis of submissions to CDC's Predict the Flu Challenge (provide your own score files): FluScores
+Visual comparison of scored submissions to CDC's Predict the Flu Challenge (provide your own score files): FluScores

 Source codes are freely available on GitHub.